 PLASTICITY is the ability of clay to hold the shape without breaking apart or cracking while being formed.
-It is the unique and valuable quality of clay.
+It is a unique and valuable quality of clay.

-The keys factors that affect the plasticity of clay:
+The key factors that affect the plasticity of clay:

-Shape of Particles - large (flat) surface area are more plastic than smaller ones.
+Shape of Particles - large (flat) surface area is more plastic than smaller ones.

-Size of Particle – finer particles are more plastic than large ones.
+Size of Particle – finer particles is more plastic than large ones.

-Attraction between Particles – electrolyte and deflocculates such as soda ash, sodium silicate good for slip casting, but will weaken the attraction between particles that cause difficult for throwing and hand building.
+The attraction between Particles – electrolyte and deflocculate such as soda ash, sodium silicate good for slip casting, but will weaken the attraction between particles that cause difficult for throwing and hand-building.

 Water Content - clay too dry will not from well and crack easily, clay too wet will feel stickily and slumps easily.

-Wedging Preparation – kneading the clay not only help to remove air pockets, but also make the moisture/water content of clay more even to work with.
+Wedging Preparation – kneading the clay not only helps to remove air pockets, but also make the moisture/water content of clay evenly to work with.